XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 # The Ledger #

-The point of the Ripple software is to maintain a shared, global ledger that is open to all, so that individual participants can trust the integrity of the ledger without having to trust any single institution to manage it.
-The `rippled` server software accomplishes this by maintaining a ledger database that can only be updated according to very specific rules.
-Each instance of `rippled` maintains a full copy of the ledger, and the peer-to-peer network of `rippled` servers distributes candidate transactions among themselves.
+The Ripple Consensus Ledger is a shared, global ledger that is open to all.
+Individual participants can trust the integrity of the ledger without having to trust any single institution to manage it.
+The `rippled` server software accomplishes this by managing a ledger database that can only be updated according to very specific rules.
+Each instance of `rippled` keeps a full copy of the ledger, and the peer-to-peer network of `rippled` servers distributes candidate transactions among themselves.
 The consensus process determines which transactions get applied to each new version of the ledger.
 See also: [The Consensus Process](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/).

 ![Diagram: Each ledger is the result of applying transactions to the previous ledger version.](img/ledger-process.png)

 The shared global ledger is actually a series of individual ledgers, or ledger versions, which `rippled` keeps in its internal database.
 Every ledger version has a [ledger index](#ledger-index) which identifies the order in which ledgers occur.
 Each closed ledger version also has an identifying hash value, which uniquely identifies the contents of that ledger.
 At any given time, a `rippled` instance has an in-progress "current" open ledger, plus some number of closed ledgers that have not yet been approved by consensus, and any number of historical ledgers that have been validated by consensus.
-Only the validated ledgers are certain to be accurate and immutable.
+Only the validated ledgers are certain to be correct and immutable.

-A single ledger version consists of several components:
+A single ledger version consists of several parts:

 ![Diagram: A ledger has transactions, a state node, and a header with the close time and validation info](img/ledger-components.png)

 * A **header** - The [ledger index](#ledger-index), hashes of its other contents, and other metadata.
 * A **transaction tree** - The [transactions](reference-transaction-format.html) that were applied to the previous ledger to make this one.
-Transactions are the _only_ way to modify the ledger.
+Transactions are the _only_ way to change the ledger.
 * A **state tree** - All the [ledger nodes](#ledger-node-types) that contain the settings, balances, and objects in the ledger as of this version.